-The Corporation's consolidated net sales and operating earnings are predominately derived from its Aggregates business, which mines and processes granite, limestone, sand and gravel.
-The Aggregates business includes aggregates-related downstream operations, namely heavy building materials such as ready mixed concrete, asphalt and road paving construction services.
+The Magnesia Specialties segment, with production facilities in Ohio and Michigan, produces magnesia-based chemicals products used in industrial, agricultural and environmental applications, and dolomitic lime sold primarily to customers in the steel industry.
+The Corporation's consolidated net sales and operating earnings are predominately derived from its Building Materials business, which mines and processes granite, limestone, sand and gravel and also includes cement, ready mixed concrete and asphalt and paving operations.